 As I spend quite a bit of time on the road and enjoy the odd tune, I have used a range of speakers, most wireless / Bluetoothy ones, some good, some bad, ones that will make high fidelity aficionados cringe and others that would audiophile fascists smile.

 If you are what the French refer to as a melomane and are used to the emissions of your Wilson Alexandria XLF speakers amplified by VTL Siegfried Reference II monoblock amps, a portable Bluetooth speaker might not be the one for you, but speakers that can be connected via Bluetooth are for sure an interesting breed – especially for travel.

 Well, for me at least “Bose” means excellent design, great sound and a bigger price tag.

-Bose’s SoundLink Revolve Plus Bluetooth speaker ticks all the boxes and fits the stereotype: It sounds excellent for its compact size, has a built-in handle for easy transport and is water-resistant.
-Battery life is good at 16 hours; there is a threaded tripod mount on the bottom of the speaker and an integrated microphone for speakerphone calls.
+Bose’s SoundLink Revolve Plus Bluetooth speaker ticks all the boxes and fits the stereotype: Emitting excellent sounds for its compact size, comes with a built-in handle and is hence easy transportable and resistant to water.
+Battery life is not bad at 16 hours; comes with the added bonus of a threaded tripod mount on the bottom of the speaker and an inbuilt microphone to attend to phone calls.

-It’s a premium product with a great sound.
-Design-wise, it is reminiscent of a lantern emitting sound instead of light and the merits of its design lie in its ability to produce clear, loud sound (given its size) without distortion.
+As with most Bose products, it’s a device at the premium end of the scale.
+Design-wise, it is reminiscent of a lantern emitting sound instead of light and the merits of its design lie in its ability to produce clarity in terms of sound clear without distortion.
 A cool feature, however, I rarely find opportunity to crank shit up to 11 when on the road and unless you want to make sure that the Trap part of your intoxicated DJ-set hits the nooks of the Stinkdrüse youth hostel you are residing at, it is not essential.

 Summa summarum, Bose as Bose can.